avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ## Link to resource

-Sometimes, on the **Index** view, you may want a field in the table to be a link to that resource, so that you don't have to scroll to the right to click on the **Show** icon.
+Sometimes, on the **Index** view, you may want a field in the table to be a link to that resource so that you don't have to scroll to the right to click on the **Show** icon.
 You can use `link_to_resource` to change a table cell to be a link to that resource.

 ```ruby
 # for id field